War of the Sicilian Vespers: Planned Angevin expansion

 With Sicily and Naples under his control, Charles and his Capetian relatives in France were able to greatly increase French influence in the western Mediterranean.
 Seizing on Sicily's wealth and strategic location, Charles planned to use the island as base to project Angevin power.
 From 1272 to 1276, the Angevin kingdom fought against the Republic of Genoa after Charles detained Genoese merchants in his territory, while also sending troops to drive Ghibelline supporters out of Siena, Pisa, and Tuscany.

 Alongside his older brother, King Louis IX of France, Charles launched the Eighth Crusade against Tunis in 1270, using Sicily as a logistical base for the crusader army.
 While expensive, unsuccessful, and resultant in the death of Louis, the crusade demonstrated the value of Sicily to Charles' plans of Mediterranean expansion.
 However, the crusade also devastated the Sicilian economy; Sicilian men were conscripted into the crusader army, while ships and supplies were forcibly requestioned by the scattered Angevin, French, and English armies hosted on the island.
-Charles recognized the harm done to Sicily and the Angevin government extended tax deductions to southern Sicily, but the damage done to the island embittered the Sicilian population.
+Charles recognized the harm done to Sicily and the Angevin government extended tax relief to southern Sicily, but the damage done to the island embittered the Sicilian population.

 In addition to his campaigns in Italy, Charles of Anjou planned to extend his control eastward into Greece, Byzantium, and the Levant.
-The decline of the French-dominated Latin Empire had left a scattered realm of French-controlled lands in Greece—referred to as the Frankokratia—without a powerful overlord, and Charles of Anjou made plans to assume this role.
+The decline of the French-dominated Latin Empire had left a scattered realm of French-controlled lands in Greece—referred to as the Frankokratia—without a powerful overlord, and Charles made plans to assume this role.
 For much of the later 1270s, Charles worked to prepare a large-scale invasion of Byzantium—these preparations were concentrated in Eastern Sicily and in Southern Italy, and while they stimulated the local economies there, the additional taxes raised to fund this campaign caused outrage in western Sicily.
 Charles had a longstanding ambition to act on the 1267 Treaty of Viterbo, which nominally gave him and his heirs the right to conquer large parts of the Byzantine Empire, and in 1271 he seized control of Corfu and costal Albania.

 The papacy, originally a staunch ally, was critical of Charles' growing power in Italy and his strict rule over Sicily.
 However, it also saw the Angevin kingdom as a powerful tool to be used against the Byzantines and as a means to defend the Holy Land, and so a series of popes financially supported Charles' military buildup in the 1270s.
 Charles' rule over Sicily also allowed for an era of increased French influence over the College of Cardinals, ensuring that Angevin-French interests were supported by the papacy.
 Charles was also elected Senator of Rome and imperial vicar of Tuscany, and appointed officials to govern parts of the former city in his name, thus securing a solid base of political power for the Angevin kingdom.